Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 7. Watchtower Trail

-If you’re spending two days in Sequoia National Park I recommend adding Watchtower Trail to your itinerary.
+If you’re spending two or more days in Sequoia National Park I recommend adding Watchtower Trail to your itinerary.
 It’s a moderate 8.3 mile hike with some significant elevation gain and takes about 5 hours to complete.

 The views along the hike are stunning, including lakes and panoramic views.
 It’s less popular than the trails in the sequoia groves so you can escape the crowds a bit.